 Top Goals for the current year

 Connecticut has the nation’s largest achievement gap between low-income students and their more affluent peers.
 Almost a third of New Haven children live in poverty.
-Only 28% of New Haven third graders read at or above goal (grade level) according to 2013 CMT standardized test scores.
-Of the students at New Haven Reads, 79% come from households with low, very low, or extremely low incomes.
+Only 30% of New Haven third graders read at or above goal (grade level) according to most recent SBAC standardized test scores.
+Of the students at New Haven Reads, over three quarters come from households with low, very low, or extremely low incomes.
 These are the students who are most at risk of under-performing academically.

 In this context, New Haven Reads focuses on:

-Together, we are building a community of readers in New Haven.
+Together, we are building a community of readers in Greater New Haven, one child at a time.

 We have had so many successes.
 We have grown in a few short years from a community book bank, started by our visionary founder, Chris Alexander, into an institution serving over 500 students each week, thanks to the efforts of 400 trained volunteers.
 However, we have so much more to do.
 The need is so great.
 One third of our city’s children live in poverty; two thirds of our children read below grade level.
 In our strategic plan, we identified two issues as paramount: that our waiting list is consistently over 100 children and that our staff is delivering services at the lowest end of the non-profit salary scale, without benefits.
 We must strengthen our workplace in order to retain qualified people over the long-term and we must address the needs of the many children who we cannot currently serve, due to space and budgetary limitations.